 Full Mouth Rehabilitation in NYC

-Smiles on the Upper Westside provides full mouth rehabilitation services in NYC.
-Call 212-222-5225 to schedule your first appointment.
+Smiles on the Upper Westside provides full mouth rehabilitation dental services in NYC.
+Call 212-222-5225 to schedule your first appointment with our dentists.

 Full mouth rehabilitation is a complex topic that refers to restoring or replacing all of the teeth.
 Depending on your current cosmetic and oral health issues, as well as your goals for treatment, many different procedures could be involved.
 Full mouth rehabilitation is generally performed when teeth have been subjected to severe trauma or decay, have become badly worn, or are out of alignment to the point of causing pain.
 Full mouth rehabilitation could take as long as 12 months to complete.